elias8/networkx/README.md

 }

 ```
+---

-- See an example project [here](https://github.com/elias8/last_fm) for more detail and usage.
+You can use it with any HTTP client library.
+For example, [here](https://gist.github.com/elias8/2d5c44e1337178e2efa37210534272b5), you can find an extension to the [Dio](https://pub.dev/packages/dio) library, so you don't have to write it from scratch.
+Or you can see an example project [here](https://github.com/elias8/last_fm) for more detail and usage.

 ## Maintainers